tj-wells/coti-docker-method/README.md

 ### Optional Variables

-Adding a `VERSION` variable to your `.env` file allows you to define which version of the Coti node should be run by Docker.
+Optionally, you may add a `VERSION` variable to your `.env` file, which allows you to define the version of the Coti node to run.
 If the `VERSION` is not specified, Docker will automatically use the latest version.
-The version variable should be set as
+The version variable can be set as

 ```.env
 VERSION="X.Y.Z"
 ```

 where X.Y.Z is a valid version number in semver notation.
 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
-If the version is not specified, Docker will automatically use the latest available release.

 # 🏃 Running Your Node